Jump to the topics:

 Squamous Cell Carcinoma

 Melanoma skin cancer is also most likely to occur on parts of the body that have endured overexposure to the sun.
 However, it may also be found in parts of the body that are rarely or never exposed to the sun.
 For women, melanomas most frequently occur on the legs, though for men, they are most often found on the back.
 Though melanoma may not have any obvious symptoms, initial signs common to melanoma skin cancer include the appearance of a new spot or a change in the appearance of an existing mole.
 This could involve an increase in the mole’s size, a change in colour or colours, or a shift in the mole’s shape and elevation.
 One major risk of this type of cancer is that it can spread to other parts of the body.
-If you are diagnosed with melanoma and it has spread to other parts of the body, some of the symptoms include hardened lumps under your skin, swollen or painful lymph nodes, trouble breathing, or a cough that doesn’t go away, swelling of your liver (under your lower right ribs) or loss of appetite, as well as bone pain or, less often, broken bones.
+Suppose you are diagnosed with melanoma, and it has spread to other parts of the body.
+In that case, some of the symptoms include hardened lumps under your skin, swollen or painful lymph nodes, trouble breathing, or a cough that doesn’t go away, swelling of your liver (under your lower right ribs) or loss of appetite, as well as bone pain or, less often, broken bones.
 It is very important that you see a doctor as soon as possible if you think you are at risk of skin cancer cells that have spread to other parts of your body or your lymph nodes.
 Besides these three main types, there is also another form of skin cancer known as Merkel cell carcinoma.
 This form of skin cancer is a rare type of skin cancer that usually appears as a flesh-coloured or bluish-red nodule, often on your face, head, or neck.
 Merkel cell carcinoma is also called neuroendocrine carcinoma of the skin.
 Merkel cell carcinoma most often develops in older people.
+Learn more about Melanoma.

 What do the early stages of skin cancer look like?